IBM/ce-cns/documentation/build-container-image.md

 > Please visit the [IBM Cloud Registry catalog for the current pricing](https://cloud.ibm.com/registry/catalog).

-After the creation of the `web-app` container image and saved to the [IBM Cloud Registry](https://cloud.ibm.com/registry/catalog), we simply can replace the `Container image reference` for the `web-app` application in Code Engine in a new configuration.
+After the creation of the `web-app` container image and when the image is saved in the [IBM Cloud Registry](https://cloud.ibm.com/registry/catalog), we simply can replace the `Container image reference` for the `web-app` application in Code Engine in a new configuration.
 The following image shows a new `Container image reference` value `us.icr.io/cns-code-engine/web-app-image:v1` inside a newly created configuration `web-app-00004`.

    ![](images/ibm-ce-container-build-10.png)